 The term “Art Nouveau” originated in 1895, when an art gallery in Paris began featuring a new kind of art, “L’Art Nouveau.”
 The period was relatively brief, spanning less than twenty years, roughly from 1895-1910, but is nonetheless a significant time in the history of jewelry design.

-The style of Art Nouveau jewelry takes from a number of different influences.
-One can be traced back to a group of artists during the mid-1800s that, in reaction to Europe’s preoccupation with botany, took inspiration for their designs from nature and advocated a literal approach to art.
+The style of Art Nouveau jewelry comes from a number of different influences.
+One can be traced back to a group of artists during the mid-1800s who, in reaction to Europe’s preoccupation with botany, took inspiration for their designs from nature and advocated a literal approach to art.
 Motifs such as orchids, irises, water lilies and trailing vines became common in jewelry produced in the latter half of the nineteenth century.
 Also important to the Art Nouveau period was the British Arts and Crafts movement during the 1880’s, which championed expert hand-craftsmanship and individual design in opposition to the increased mechanization and standardization of goods taking place during the Industrial Revolution.
-Impressionism was also largely influential during the Art Nouveau period, encouraging artists to focus on conveying nature in a sensual and emotionally charged way, as opposed to merely creating a literal interpretation of a flower or animal.
+Impressionism was also influential during the Art Nouveau period, encouraging artists to focus on conveying nature in a sensual and emotionally charged way, as opposed to merely creating a literal interpretation of a flower or animal.
 But most influential to the Art Nouveau movement was “Japonisme,“ the European fascination with Japanese art and design that first developed in the 1860s following the International Exhibition of 1862.
 It became a pervading theme in Art Nouveau jewelry in the form of brightly colored enamel, asymmetry and simple, yet elegant motifs.

 Insects were a popular motif in Art Nouveau jewelry, especially the butterfly and dragonfly.
 Snakes, symbolizing life and sexuality also were popular in Art Nouveau jewelry.
 Birds, in the form of peacocks and swans, were also frequently used, as were landscapes, the female face and body, and mythical creatures such as mermaids, chimeras and dragons.
 More traditional styles were abandoned in favor of asymmetrical designs and the trademark “whiplash,” free-flowing curve often associated with Art Nouveau designs.